duke-libraries/rdr/README.md

    *You can quickly check to see if you have VirtualBox installed by running `vboxmanage --version`*

-## Setup Vagrant Environment
+## Setup the Environment

+### Vagrant

 1. clone the [rdr-vagrant](https://github.com/duke-libraries/rdr-vagrant) repository `git clone https://github.com/duke-libraries/rdr-vagrant.git`
 2. move to the rdr-vagrant folder `cd rdr-vagrant`
 3. startup vagrant `vagrant up`

-   ***

    *This will run through provisioning the new Virtual Machine.
 The first time it runs, it will take a while to complete.
 In the future when you want to startup the dev environment, you'll run the same command but it will startup much more quickly*

-   *After the setup has completed, you will will be able to shell into the new VM by running `vagrant ssh`.
-Once we're done installing the application below you'll also be able to move into the application folder `cd /vagrant/rdr` -- Vagrant creates this as a shared folder that you can access both inside the VM and on your workstation.
+   *Vagrant creates a shared folder that you can access both inside the VM and on your workstation.
 We've found it's best to do your git operations exclusively via the workstation folder.*

-## Install the rdr application
+### rdr application

 4. clone this repo
 `git clone https://github.com/duke-libraries/rdr.git`